danielparks/replicate-github/README.md

 ### Configuration file format

-This loads configuration from `/etc/replicate-github.yaml` by default.
-You may specify a different file with the `--config-file` option.
-The file only requires three settings:
+Configuration is loaded from the value of `--config-file`, which defaults to `/etc/replicate-github.yaml`.
+The file requires three settings:

 ~~~ yaml
 mirror_path: "/srv/replicate-github"